When it comes to lighting, it’s easy to overlook certain elements that are crucial to your health.

 On the visible light spectrum, blue light comes in right next to UV light.
 Although good for our health in moderate doses, overexposure to too much blue light can lead to some health issues.

 What worries many experts in this day and age is the amount of blue light that our eyes are exposed to every single day.
 High amounts of blue light have been associated with cases of macular degeneration in the eyes, a condition that can eventually lead to blindness.
-That's why it's important for us as consumers to take preventative steps to reduce our exposure to blue light and promote healthy vision for years to come.
+That's why it's important for us as consumers to take preventative steps to reduce our exposure to blue light.

 How to Protect Your Eyes from Blue Light

-There are many steps you can take to prevent damage from blue light to your eyes.
-One easy thing to do is to use filters on any device that gives out blue light.
+There are many steps you can take to prevent damage from blue light.
+One easy thing you can do is use filters on any device that gives out blue light.
 Many devices, such as smartphones, usually come installed with some sort of filter you can turn on to reduce the amount of blue light given out by the device.

 LED and fluorescent lighting, which are becoming more common today because of their energy efficiency, usually give off bluer light.
 The good news is that they now make both CFLs and LEDs in various color temperatures, allowing you to use them later in the day when your eyes and body will benefit from a warmer, less energetic light.

-Another step you can take is to invest in computer glasses.
-Essentially, computer glasses come equipped with yellow tinted lenses that help to reduce the amount of blue light for your eyes take in.
+Another step you can take is to invest in blue light glasses.
+Essentially, blue light glasses come equipped with yellow tinted lenses that help to reduce the amount of blue light your eyes take in.

-Of course, the best thing you can do is to reduce your screen time.
-What this means is cutting down on the amount of time that you spend staring at screens that give out blue light.
-In today’s modern world, though, this can be difficult.
-Many of our jobs and daily tasks now require us to look at screens for hours a day.
+Of course, the best thing you can do is reduce your screen time, however, in today’s modern world this can be difficult.
+Many of our jobs and daily tasks now require us to look at screens throughout the day.
 For some of us, we might be looking at a screen giving out blue light for over 10 hours a day.

 The Right Light for Your Eyes

-Again, good lighting design and proper planning will help to make sure that your eyes get the light they need.
-Using a combination of the light spectrum in your work space, home, and bedroom will allow you to maximize the health benefits your body gets from each kind of light.
+Again, good lighting design and proper planning will help your eyes get the light they need.
+Combining multiple color temperatures from the light spectrum in your work space, home, and bedroom will allow you to maximize the health benefits your body gets from each kind of light.
 At the same time, getting healthy amounts of sun exposure will go a long way in protecting your eyes from damage.

-Investing in high-quality lighting in the right places will make a huge difference.
-If you have any questions about our lighting catalog or about which product is right for you, our team of lighting experts is standing by to help you.
+Investing in high-quality lighting makes a huge difference.
+If you have any questions about our lighting catalog or about which product is right for you, our team of lighting experts is standing by to help.
 Call 1-800-983-1315 anytime Monday through Friday, from 6 am to 6 pm Mountain Standard Time (MST), for help with your purchase.
 We can’t wait to hear from you!